IN MY BROTHER'S SHOES

-An Illinois 501 (c)(3) non-profit organization founded by producer Joe Orlandino and writer-director Lucia Mauro in 2014 to create dialogue and a sense of community around their films addressing vital issues of our times, from PTSD to the emotional side of cancer survivorship to organizations assisting those in need.
-Its films (streaming, DVDs) and live (and virtual since Covid-19) showings raise funds for those causes.
+An Illinois 501 (c)(3) non-profit organization founded by producer Joe Orlandino and writer-director Lucia Mauro in 2014 to create dialogue and a sense of community around their films addressing vital issues of our times, from PTSD to the emotional side of cancer survivorship to those in need.
+Its films (streaming, DVDs) and live & online showings raise funds for those causes.

 All donations are tax-deductible.